sandeepkaza/Wireguard-Script/README.md

 I recommend these cheap cloud providers for your VPN server:

-- [Vultr](https://www.vultr.com/?ref=8948982-8H): Worldwide locations, IPv6 support, starting at \$5/month
+- [Vultr] Worldwide locations, IPv6 support, starting at \$5/month
-- [Hetzner](https://hetzner.cloud/?ref=ywtlvZsjgeDq): Germany, Finland and USA.
+- [Hetzner] Germany, Finland and USA.
 IPv6, 20 TB of traffic, starting at 4.5€/month
-- [Digital Ocean](https://m.do.co/c/ed0ba143fe53): Worldwide locations, IPv6 support, starting at \$4/month
+- [Digital Ocean] Worldwide locations, IPv6 support, starting at \$4/month

 ## Contributing